-- North Dakota law requires that, early in a relationship (at first substantive contact), real estate Brokers discuss with consumers what type of representation or relationship they desire (unless otherwise specified, the term "Broker", as used - 3 in this form, includes both Brokers and Broker's Salespersons).
-The available agency options are listed on this form. - 4 This is not a contract.
-This is an agency disclosure form only.
-If you desire representation, you must have a - 5 written contract according to state law (a Listing Agreement if you are a Seller, or a Buyer Representation - 6 Agreement if you are a Buyer).
-Until such time you choose to enter into a written contract for representation, - 7 you will be treated as a Customer and will not receive any representation from the Broker.
+- 1 North Dakota law requires that, early in a relationship (at first substantive contact), real estate Brokers discuss with 2 consumers what type of representation or relationship they desire (unless otherwise specified, the term "Broker", as used - 3 in this form, includes both Brokers and Broker's Salespersons).
+The available agency options are listed on this form. - 4 THIS IS A DISCLOSURE ONLY, NOT A CONTRACT FOR REPRESENTATION OR TO SHOW PROPERTY.
+If - 5 you desire representation, you must have a written contract according to state law (a Listing Agreement if - 6 you are a Seller, or a Buyer Representation Agreement if you are a Buyer).
+Until such time you choose to - 7 enter into a written contract for representation, you will be treated as a Customer and will not receive any - 8 representation from the Broker. - 9 BROKER COMMISSIONS ARE NOT SET BY LAW AND ARE FULLY NEGOTIABLE. - 10 Acknowledgement: I/We acknowledge that I/we have been presented with the options described on pages 1 11 and 2 of this Agency Relationship Disclosure.
+I/We understand that until I/we have signed a representation - 12 contract I/we have no representation by the Broker and information given to the Broker may be disclosed. - 13 I/We understand that written consent is required for a dual agency relationship and for an appointed agency 14relationship.